Harold C. Schonberg: Later life and death

-In 1984, Schonberg taught music criticism at McMaster University in Hamilton, Canada.
+In 1985, Schonberg was critic-in-residence at McMaster University in Hamilton, Canada.

 In 1987, it was announced that Schonberg was assisting Vladimir Horowitz in the preparation of the pianist's memoirs.
-Although the project was never completed, Schonberg's biography of Horowitz was published in 1992.
+Although the project was never completed, Schonberg's biography Horowitz: His Life and Music was published in 1992.

 Also in 1987, he served on the jury of the Paloma O'Shea Santander International Piano Competition.
+Late in life, he judged a young artist's competition in Rochester, New York, that gave first prize to the 12-year-old violinist Joshua Bell.

 Schonberg died in New York City on 26 July 2003, at the age of 87, of an unspecified cause.
 In his obituary notice in The New York Times the next day, Allan Kozinn wrote that Schonberg "set the standard for critical evaluation and journalistic thoroughness."
-The University of Maryland Libraries have a Harold C. Schonberg collection in their International Piano Archives at Maryland; it contains a substantial collection of correspondences between Schonberg and fellow critics, musicians and readers.

-Other interests

-A devoted and skilled chess player, Schonberg covered the 1972 championship match between Boris Spassky and Bobby Fischer held in Reykjavík, Iceland.
-One of Schonberg's books not on music was Grandmasters of Chess.
-He also reviewed mysteries and thrillers for The New York Times under the pseudonym Newgate Callender from 1972 to 1995.
+Legacy